Richard Allen (abstract artist): Early 1970s

 By 1974 Allen had gained an international reputation with solo exhibitions in Italy, the Netherlands, Belgium, Switzerland, France, Japan and the USA.
 As well as being included in "British painting '74" at the Hayward Gallery in London, "British Painting 1952-1977" at the Royal Academy, London he was celebrated with a one-man show at The Institute of Contemporary Art (ICA, London) in 1975.

-Describing his Black and white Systems Charcoal and cellulose acid on canvas paintings/drawings of the mid 1970s art critic William Packer wrote:
+Describing his black and white Systems, and his charcoal and cellulose acid on canvas paintings/drawings of the mid 1970s art critic William Packer wrote:

 "These are very straight-forward works, simple, open and direct…..A simple grid articulates the surface, disposed with perfect regularity and achieving a structure that is utterly static and simplicity and regularity of these works is thus matched by other features which introduce the romantic, the poetic and the atmospheric, elements not usually associated in our minds with Systems work."